Updated July 1, 2023

-- It helps to download the images from any registry, it might be a public registry or private registry.
+- It helps to download the images from any registry, whether might be a public registry or private registry.

 - It can even pull the whole repository if required using the ‘–all-tags’ option.

-- It helps to download unsigned Docker images, however, we should aware of risks while doing so.
+- It helps to download unsigned Docker images; however, we should be aware of risks while doing so.